-All of our extra-curricular activities and school visits are available to all our pupils, including our before and after-school clubs.
+All our extra-curricular activities and school visits are available to all our pupils, including our before and afterschool clubs.

-All pupils are encouraged to go on our school trips, including our residential trip to Alton Castle in Year 6.
+All pupils are encouraged to go on our school trips, including our residential trip in Year 6.

 All pupils are encouraged to take part in sports day/school plays/special workshops.